africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/The quality of your decisions depends on the quality of your thinking.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/the-quality-of-your-decisions-depends-on-the-quality-of-your-thinking/","title":"The quality of your decisions depends on the quality of your thinking","dgShowBacklinks":false}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/the-quality-of-your-decisions-depends-on-the-quality-of-your-thinking/","title":"The quality of your decisions depends on the quality of your thinking"}
 ---